Columba Marmion

-Columba Marmion, OSB, born Joseph Aloysius Marmion (April 1, 1858 – January 30, 1923) was a Benedictine Irish monk and the third Abbot of Maredsous Abbey in Belgium.
+Columba Marmion O.S.B, born Joseph Aloysius Marmion (1 April 1858 – 30 January 1923) was an Irish Benedictine monk and the third Abbot of Maredsous Abbey in Belgium.
 Beatified by Pope John Paul II on September 3, 2000, Columba was one of the most popular and influential Catholic authors of the 20th century.
 His books are considered spiritual classics.

 Early Years (1858–1886)

-Columba was born in Queen Street, Dublin, Ireland on April 1, 1858, into a large and very religious family; three of his sisters became nuns.
-His father, William Marmion was from Clane, Co.
-Kildare.
-His mother, Herminie Cordier was French, prompting his biographer, Dom Raymond Thibaut to remark: "He owes to his Celtic origin his penetrating intelligence, his lively imagination, his sensibility, his exuberance and his youthful spirit.
-The French blood which ran in his veins contributes to his clearness of mind, his habit of clear perception, his ease of exposition, and his uprightness of character.
-From the combination of the two he derives his constant gaiety and his generosity of heart with all the strength, devotion, and fine feeling which this noble quality implies."
-He was baptised with the name "Joseph Aloysius".
-From a very early age he was seemingly "consumed with some kind of inner fire or enthusiasm for the things of God."
-He was educated at the Jesuit Belvedere College in Dublin.
+Columba was born in Queen Street, Dublin, Ireland on 1 April 1858, into a large and very religious family; three of his sisters became nuns.
+His father, William Marmion was from Clane, County Kildare.
+His mother, Herminie Cordier, was French.
+He was baptised on 6 April with the name "Joseph Aloysius".
+From a very early age he was seemingly "consumed with some kind of inner fire or enthusiasm for the things of God".
+He received his secondary education at the Jesuit Belvedere College in Dublin.

-He entered the seminary at the age of 16.
-At the time he entered the seminary, his "faith was very strong"; he perceived "something more than simple theoretical theses" in Catholic doctrine, in particular "that a man's love for God is measured by his love for his neighbor."
+At the age of 16, Marmion entered the diocesan seminary at Holy Cross College in Clonliffe.
+At the time he entered the seminary, his "faith was very strong"; he perceived "something more than simple theoretical theses" in Catholic doctrine, in particular "that a man's love for God is measured by his love for his neighbor".